tomasszabo/DevBoxAccelerator/README.md

 ### Dev Box Design Areas

-Watch this video for a high-level overview of the Dev Box architecture.
+If you're new to Dev Box, watch this video for a high-level overview of the architecture.

 [![Dev Box overview](https://img.youtube.com/vi/qT_6bnbMtbs/0.jpg)](https://www.youtube.com/watch?v=qT_6bnbMtbs)